cbor-wg/cbor-packed/draft-ietf-cbor-packed.md

   string.

-A specific application protocol that employs Packed CBOR might employ both kinds of optimization or limit the representation to item sharing only.
+A specific application protocol that employs Packed CBOR might employ both kinds of optimization or limit its use to item sharing only.

-Packed CBOR is defined in two parts: Referencing packing tables ({{sec-packed-cbor}}) and setting up packing tables ({{sec-table-setup}}).
+Packed CBOR is defined in two main parts:

+* Referencing packing tables
+({{sec-packed-cbor}}), which is intended to be the stable, common component of all uses of Packed CBOR, and

+* setting up packing tables
+({{sec-table-setup}}), which carries the main extension point, populated in this document by two table setup tags.

+Sections {{<sec-function-tags}}, {{<sec-integration-tags}}, and
+{{<sec-standin}} provide additional extension points, each of which is populated by one or more extensions in this document or elsewhere.
+These extensions can be selected by an application protocol that makes use of Packed CBOR.

 Terminology and Conventions        {#terms}
 ------------